stormpath/stormpath-documentation/source/auth_n.rst

 Step 2: Create Your SAML Directory in Stormpath
 """"""""""""""""""""""""""""""""""""""""""""""""""

-You will now create our SAML Directory in Stormpath, using the values you gathered in the previous step.
+You will now create your SAML Directory in Stormpath, using the values you gathered in the previous step.
 Then you will use information from this newly-created Directory to configure Stormpath as a Service Provider in the IdP in the next step.

 2.1.
 Create Your SAML Directory
 ++++++++++++++++++++++++++++++++++